 The East Midlands Police and Crime Research and Development Plan is informed by regional level risk, threat and harm, as well as the relevant aspects of the Policing 2025 Vision, to drive innovation and research to inform best policing practice.
 The R & D plan is led by Derbyshire’s Police and Crime Commissioner, Hardyal Dhindsa and Lincolnshire Police Deputy Chief Constable Craig Naylor.
 In turn, progress is reported quarterly via the research and development portfolio to the region’s PCCs and Chief Constables, where any additional research needs are also highlighted by the region.

 EMPAC has collated the five forces’ threat, risk and harm priorities and each Police and Crime Commissioners’ Crime Plans to offer a one page regional overview of what’s important to policing.
-Using principles within the Knowledge Exchange Framework (KEF), EMPAC Universities have aligned their research interests with policing and crime needs, so that together there is an enhanced capacity and capability to improve policing service delivery, informed through research.
+Using principles within the Knowledge Exchange Framework (KEF), EMPAC Universities have aligned their research interests with policing and crime needs, so that together there is a sustainable, enhanced capacity and capability to improve policing service delivery, informed through research.

 EMPAC Universities have a thematic voluntary lead on chosen issues whilst working with policing professionals to ensure a co-production approach, maintaining a ‘watching brief’, hosting round tables and seeking research grants.
 Each workstream optimises opportunities by working across institutions and working across all relevant disciplines.
 Over time, as this is a Police and Crime portfolio, more and more partners, for example from Fire and Rescue Services and Councils will be involved through the research plan work streams, as the priority issues involve far more than just the Police and need an interconnected, joined-up approach to enhance service provision.

-The commissioning process for research is underpinned through the use of the EMPAC Impact Capacity Rating – click here to access: http://www.empac.org.uk/empacs-research-impact-tool-attracts-growing-interest/ to help fine tune how research is developed for usefulness and application as well as on what particular policing priority topic.
+The commissioning process for research is underpinned through the use of the EMPAC Impact Capacity Rating – click here to access: EMPAC IMPACT CAPACITY RATING to help fine tune how research is developed for usefulness and application as well as on what particular policing priority topic.
 EMPAC is interested in working with the best for our regional benefit, so there is ongoing cross-collaboration work with N8, a three-police-region and eight university collaboration based at Leeds University, on research data access.
 EMPAC has a strong media partner too in Policing Professional, the UK’s largest selling policing publication with both a print and digital reach weekly of 50,000 readers, to help with communicating ideas for practitioners to use in the workplace.
 EMPAC doesn’t just want to encourage good ideas it wants to see them used!

 An Annual Review of progress in Summer 2019 will sift what has worked best and highlight the opportunities to fine tune the delivery of the R & D plan.
 The ethos of the Review will be ‘what difference have we made?’ and ‘what more can we do together to improve outcomes for the public?’.
 The Annual Review will culminate in a regional level event to showcase our achievement of research impact.